Saeed Al-Zahrani (footballer, born 1992)

 Saeed Al-Zahrani (born July 23, 1992) is a Saudi football player.
-He currently plays for Al-Safa as a winger.
+He currently plays as a winger.

 Club career

-On the 4 November 2012, Al-Zahrani made his debut for Al-Wahda in a 1-0 home defeat to Al-Raed played at the King Abdul Aziz Stadium.
+On 4 November 2012, Al-Zahrani made his debut for Al-Wahda in a 1-0 home defeat to Al-Raed played at the King Abdul Aziz Stadium.
 Al-Zahrani's first goal for Al-Wahda came in a 2-1 defeat to Hajer on the 29 December 2012.
-Al-Zahrani's 71st-minute strike turned out to be a consolation because of Hajer's Abdoh Hakami and Abdallatif Albahdari goals which were both converted from the penalty spot.
+Al-Zahrani's 71st-minute strike turned out to be a consolation because of Abdoh Hakami and Abdallatif Albahdari goals for Hajer which were both converted from the penalty spot.
 Al-Zahrani also featured in games against the likes of current Saudi Professional League champions Al-Fateh and Al-Hilal, Saudi Arabia's most successful football club.